2025–26 Ligue Féminine de Basketball

-The 2025–26 Ligue Féminine de Basketball (or the 2025–26 La Boulangère Wonderligue for sponsorship reasons) is the 98th season of the top division women's basketball league in France, and the 27th edition since the creation of the LFB.
-It starts in September 2025 with the first round of the regular season and ends in April 2026.
+The 2025–26 Ligue Féminine de Basketball (or the 2025–26 La Boulangère Wonderligue for sponsorship reasons) was the 98th season of the top division women's basketball league in France, and the 27th edition since the creation of the LFB.
+It started in September 2025 with the first round of the regular season and ended in April 2026.

 Basket Landes are the defending champions.

 Format

 Each team plays each other twice.
 The top eight teams qualify for the play offs, where the quarterfinals and semifinals are held as a two legged aggregate tie while the final is played as a best of three series.
 The teams who don't reach the play offs advance to the play outs where one team will be relegated.

 Teams

 Promotion and relegation (pre-season)

 A total of 12 teams contest the league, including 11 sides from the 2024–25 season and one promoted from the 2024–25 Ligue 2.